Vezio/MCDPT-Dockerized-DB/README.md

+# Authors:
+Tyler Rimaldi->Tyler.Rimaldi1@Marist.edu,

+Daniel Grossmann->Daniel.Grossmann1@Marist.edu,

+Dr. Donald Schwartz->Donald.Schwartz@Marist.edu

-# MCDPT-Dockerized-DB
+# What is MCDPT-Dockerized-DB
-Dockerized services: flask server and postgresql database.
+This repo. contains two Dockerized services: flask server and postgresql database.
 The flask server is an interface to the postgresql database, providing the models and routes required to query the database.

-Authors:
-Tyler Rimaldi,
-Daniel Grossmann,
-Dr. Donald Schwartz
+The database is an instance of the postgresql database, it is the data store for all data on the application.

+The flask server is an interface to the database as mentioned above, however, it also controls the communication to and from the the API.
+This is how all of our microservices communicate, through the API.
+In essence, for every service, there should be some interface ready to handle HTTP requests and responses to interact with our API.

 ## How to setup this repository
 Create a `.env` file in the root of this directory and include the following: